DBecker7/QuantQual/QuantQual.md

 - The **Target** could be any number in a range.
-    - A.k.a. dependent variable or response.
+    - A.k.a. dependent variable or response.\newline
 - The Features could be any data type
     - A.k.a. explantory or independent variables (IVs)